Bamboo textile: Harvesting

-Once a new shoot emerges from the ground, the new cane will reach its full height in just eight to ten weeks.
+Once a new shoot emerges from the ground, the new cane will reach its full height in eight to ten weeks.
 Each cane reaches maturity in three to five years.
 It is a grass and so regenerates after being cut just like a lawn without the need for replanting.
 This regular harvesting stimulates the plant, to regrow at a higher rate and to produce younger, and therefore healthier, faster growing shoots.
 This is comparable to many cultivated plants, especially trees and bushes as well known examples.
 This is comparable to pruning.
 Studies have shown that felling of canes leads to vigorous re-growth and an increase in the amount of biomass the next year.

 Yield and land use

-Bamboo can be used as food, fibre and shelter and due to its ease of growth and extraordinary growth rate it is a cheap, sustainable and efficient crop.
-Bamboo grows very densely; its clumping nature enables a lot of it to be grown in a comparatively small area, easing pressure on land use.
-With average yields for bamboo of up to 60 t/ha greatly exceeding the average yields of 20 t/ha for most trees, and 2 t/ha for cotton, bamboo's high yield per hectare becomes very significant.
+Bamboo can be used as food, fibre and shelter.
+Due to its rapid growth rate, bamboo is cultivated for a variety of agricultural and industrial purposes.
+Bamboo grows densely, and its clumping growth pattern allows large numbers of plants to be cultivated within a limited area.
+Reported average yields for bamboo can reach up to 60 t/ha greatly exceeding the average yields of 20 t/ha for most trees, and 2 t/ha for cotton, bamboo's high yield per hectare becomes very significant.